Castor Oil – Multipurpose Beauty Oil AND Eyebrow Thickener?

 It actually works as a stimulant-style laxative (perhaps one of the it most well known and frequent uses in the mid 1900’s).
 It’s also excellent for applying to extremely dry patches of skin like the elbows or even rough, dry or cracked hands.

 Another use is for scar protection and softening.
 When applied daily to old scars, it can help to soften, lighten and flatten scar tissue.
+AND, you can use this to help soften crows feet at night.
+Dab some around the sides of the eyes for overnight protection of this delicate eye area - it may also help to mitigate the wrinkle-forming effects of side sleeping.
 So there, if you don’t particularly love it for eyebrow thickening, there are plenty of other uses!